Welcome! to Winnsboro & East Texas

 However, these approved and recorded minutes is not what actually happened in the meeting, verified from the video and audio.

-A typical "Financial Reports" package would include Accounts Payables, Receivables, Check Registers, Revolving Loan Fund, Investments and Bank Statements (with identifiable information redacted).
-The city of Winnsboro only reports their Accounts Payables online and in the city council packets available for public inspection.
+A typical "Financial Reports" package would include Accounts Payables, Receivables, Check Registers, Revolving Loan Fund, Investments and Reconciled Bank Statements (with identifiable information redacted).